-There are a variety of reasons employers in Nebraska generally conduct background checks on applicants for jobs.
+There are various reasons employers in Nebraska generally conduct background checks on applicants for jobs.

-A Nebraska background check can help employers minimize risk of liability and ensure they employ trustworthy, safe and competent employees for open positions.
+A Nebraska background check can help employers minimize the risk of liability and ensure they employ trustworthy, safe, and competent employees for open positions.

 4 Reasons Employers are required to Nebraska Perform background check

-Screens of this kind assist employers in confirming candidates' previous employment as well as their education, and confirm that they don't have any criminal convictions that could be disqualifying.
+Screens of this kind assist employers in confirming candidates' previous employment and their education and confirm that they don't have any criminal convictions that could be disqualifying.

 Employers typically conduct extensive background checks of candidates applying for managerial or supervisory positions.

-This is because they generally have a greater amount of responsibility than those who are in lower-level positions.
+This is because they generally have a greater amount of responsibility than those in lower-level positions.